jdonaldson/mosaiq/README.md

 # Mosaiq

-`Mosaiq` is a Python function that generates a mosaic plot using Altair, supporting both categorical and numeric fields.
+The Mosaiq library introduces `mosaiq` as a Python function that generates a [mosaic](https://en.wikipedia.org/wiki/Mosaic_plot) plot using [Altair](https://altair-viz.github.io/), supporting both categorical and numeric fields.
 This versatile visualization tool automatically bins numeric data and consolidates low-frequency categories into a single "TOP_NA" group.
 The plot is designed to provide a clear overview of the distribution and relationship between two fields, with customizable color schemes.

 ## Features